omgaz/ags-gdd/README.md

 ![Mockup of visual layout for the AGS GDD](http://omgaz.co.uk/img/ags-gdd-v2.png "Mockup of visual layout for the AGS GDD")

-Decided to go the Django/Python route for this one.
-It sounded worthwhile.
+Decided to go the NodeJS just because I'm familiar with it and reckon I can get it done quiker than learning something new, like Django.